CodeForVegas/be-smart-calendar-py/smartcalserver/smartcalserver/app/README.md

 ### Dataclass Classes

 Handling of data internally occurs through python dataclass objects, which saves some boilerplate trouble and gives us some nice side effects with this standard python3.7+ feature.
-If we need to deploy an internal-only version of the calendar app module we could strip out the foreigndata interfaces and move the defensive coding with parsing and checking to an outer layer.
+If we need to deploy an internal-only version of the calendar app module we could strip out the foreign data interfaces and move the defensive coding with parsing and checking to an outer layer.

 There **may** be some utility found in using the attrs library instead of dataclasses, but we began with dataclasses for internal objects committed to data stores and passed around for internal processing.